ShenY11/ShenY11/README.md

-- Hi, I'm Yuting Shen, a junior student currently studying Computer Science in Georgia Tech.
+- Hi, I'm Yuting Shen, a senior CS student at GeorgiaTech with concentrations in Intelligence & Info/Networks.

-- I'm interested in software development.
-  I established three application projects (one for Android development, and two for iOS development.)
-  For the projects, I use Java, Kotlin, and Swift.
-I also adopted MVC and MVVM methods in the development.

-- I'm also interested in low level of the computer.
-I work with assemble language as well as C.
-  I have two projects that demonstrate some basic concepts of the computer (page replacement and scheduling).
-  It's really fun to learn how the computer processes the information and turn the bit numbers into more complex data.
+- I'm familiar with JavaScript, Java, Python, SQL, and Swift.
+I also have experience in both Android Development and iOS Development, for example, React, React Native, and Swift.
+Besides, I use the Agile method and TDD within my projects.
+I'm a good team player with familiarity with GitHub.
+I’m a good team player with experience in development patterns such as Agile and MVC.
+Hope to work with you soon!
+Thank you!